lukaszcz/cmakefile/README.md

 multiple options at once.
 Typical values for `CONFIG` are `RELEASE` and `DEBUG`, but any word can be used.

-Two configurations may be conjoined with a `+` symbol.
+Two configurations may be conjoined with the `+` symbol.
 For example,
 ```
 CONFIG = X86+RELEASE
 DEBUG CFLAGS = -Wall -g -O0